-The VYOA's Endangered Instruments Program (EIP) is a subsidized private lesson program encouraging students to play instruments that are typically difficult to recruit for orchestras (double bass, bassoon, French horn, and trombone).
-EIP is open to new students who are not taking private lessons or to VYOA students interested in playing one of these instruments in our orchestras.
+The VYOA's Endangered Instruments Program (EIP) is a subsidized private lesson program encouraging students in grades 4-9 to play instruments that are typically difficult to recruit for orchestras (oboe, double bass, bassoon, French horn, trombone, and tuba).
+EIP is open to new students who are not taking private lessons or to current orchestra VYOA students interested in playing one of these instruments.
+Current VYOA students in an orchestra are expected to join the orchestra on their EIP instrument when placed.

-Qualifying students receive 24 subsidized lessons annually (September - June) and may participate up to three years.
+Qualifying students receive 28 subsidized lessons annually (September - June) and may participate up to three years.
 EIP teachers will place students in 30, 45, or 60 minute lessons (only year 1 students are eligible for 30 minute lessons).